-The following table provides summary information concerning the compensation earned by our Chief Executive Officer, our Chief Financial Officer and each of our three most highly compensated executive officers whose total salary, bonus and other compensation exceeded \$100,000 during the fiscal years ended December 31, 2008, December 31, 2007 and December 31, 2006.
-The executive officers listed below are referred to as the "named executive officers."
+The following table provides summary information concerning the compensation earned during the fiscal years ended December 31, 2011, December 31, 2010 and December 31, 2009 by our Chief Executive Officer, our Chief Financial Officer and each of our three most highly compensated executive officers during our last completed fiscal year whose total salary, bonus and other compensation exceeded \$100,000.
+The executive officers listed below are referred to in this Proxy Statement as the "named executive officers."